-People from all walks of life, and every country in the world, come to Paris to catch a glimpse of the world famous painting but did you know that Henri Loyrette, former director of the Louvre, said that 80% of visitors go for the Mona Lisa & then leave!
-(Don’t do that.)
+People from all walks of life, and every country in the world, come to Paris to catch a glimpse of the world famous painting but did you know that Henri Loyrette, former director of the Louvre, said that 80% of visitors go for the Mona Lisa & then LEAVE!

 Mona Lisa is now housed behind bullet proof glass in its own climate-controlled room.

 The Venus de Milo with her missing arms, along with the Mona Lisa and Michelangelo’s David, are arguably the most recognised pieces of art in the world.

 The Venus de Milo sculpture is over 2,000 years old, and she is one of the most iconic representations of classical female beauty still in existence.

 The Louvre Pyramid was built in the 1980s as the main entrance to the Louvre Museum by Chinese American architect I.M.
 Pei but not without controversy.

 Nowadays, the modern glass structure has become a landmark in its own right, although it is MUCH smaller in real life than what we expected!
 It’s surprisingly small in fact, and is also surrounded by three more unassuming tiny pyramids too!